jnyfah/jnyfah.github.io/_posts/phanes4.md

 The thief's fence and CAS join the same global order as the owner's operations.
 That means both sides reason about the last-item race using one shared timeline instead of unrelated local views.

+> Using an unbounded counter for `front` also avoids the ABA problem.
+Since front only ever increases, a value can’t cycle back to one another thread has previously observed, so the CAS cannot be fooled by reuse of the same index.

 ---

 ### Old buffers and why we never free them